Induction week checklist

 Important things to do during Induction week!

-If you successfully uploaded a photo and completed the enrolment process your college or department will have a campus card waiting for you.
-If you weren’t able to do so, your college or department will give you a stamped and signed verification slip and you’ll need to attend one of our Campus Card Road-shows where we’ll take your photograph and issue your card.
+If you successfully uploaded a photo and completed the enrolment process your college or department will have a Campus Card waiting for you.
+If you weren't able to do so, your college or department will give you a stamped and signed verification slip and you'll need to attend one of our Campus Card Roadshows where we will take your photograph and issue your card.
+Use your User Name and Password to connect to 'DU Student' - the dedicated WIFI network for students.
+Find ut how to get connected.
+If you have any probelms getting connected, your College Freshers Rep (FREP) will be able to help you, or you can book an appointment at one of our 'Get Online Surgeries.

 See the Module Registration webpage for further information.